Erin Hannon

-Kelly Erin Hannon (born May 1, 1986) is a fictional character from the U.S. comedy television series The Office, played by Ellie Kemper.
-She is the optimistic office receptionist for the Scranton branch of Dunder Mifflin, a position previously held by Pam Beesly before she quit to go work for the Michael Scott Paper Company.
-She is an original character, and has no counterpart in the original British version of the series.
+Kelly Erin Hannon (born May 1, 1986) is a fictional character from the American comedy television series The Office, played by Ellie Kemper.
+She is the optimistic office receptionist for the Scranton branch of Dunder Mifflin, a position previously held by Pam Beesly before Pam quit to work for the Michael Scott Paper Company.
+She is a character original to the American version, and has no counterpart in the original British version of the series.

 Storylines

 Season 5

 After Pam quits her job to work at the Michael Scott Paper Company, VP Charles Miner hires Erin as the new receptionist.
-The office refer to her by her middle name, Erin, to avoid confusion with Kelly Kapoor, whom she becomes good friends with.
+The office refer to her by her middle name, Erin, to avoid confusion with Kelly Kapoor, with whom she becomes good friends.
 Dwight Schrute and Andy Bernard initially compete for her attention, but Dwight withdraws in acknowledgment of his new friendship with Andy.
 For the remainder of the season, Andy awkwardly flirts with Erin.